Tempo logotype

 What is Tempo's strength vs Trello?

-• Enterprise portfolio governance – Tempo Structure PPM in the Tempo SPM suite models programs, projects, and dependencies at scale.
+• Enterprise portfolio governance – Structure PPM in the Tempo SPM suite models programs, projects, and dependencies at scale, with custom hierarchies and roll-ups across multiple Jira projects (up to 30,000 issues per structure on Cloud).

-• Delivery economics built in – Tempo Financial Manager and Tempo Timesheets cover CapEx/OpEx, labor costs, and budget vs. actuals.
+• Delivery economics built in – Financial Manager and Timesheets cover CapEx/OpEx, labor costs, and budget vs. actuals, plus revenue and cost forecasting and project and portfolio profitability.

-• Capacity planning tied to Jira delivery through Tempo Capacity Planner, not standalone board data.
+• Capacity planning tied to Jira delivery through Capacity Planner, not standalone board data.

-• Enterprise trust signals: SOC 2 Type 2 and ISO 27001/27701, with GDPR and CCPA covered via standard DPA, with Fortune 500 trust.
+• Enterprise trust signals: SOC 1, SOC 2 Type 2, ISO 27001/27701, and PCI DSS, plus CSA STAR Level 1, DORA alignment, and a VPAT, with GDPR and CCPA covered via standard DPA, with Fortune 500 trust.
 (These certifications apply to Tempo Cloud; Tempo Data Center has a separate compliance posture.)

-• BI connectors – Power BI Connector for Jira (which also covers ServiceNow and monday.com), Tableau Connector for Jira, BigQuery Connector for Jira, Looker and Looker Studio support, plus SQL or data warehouse exports – ship as separate Marketplace apps from Tempo.
-They're not bundled into the SPM suite.
+• BI connectors – Power BI Connectors for Jira, ServiceNow, and monday.com; Tableau Connector for Jira, BigQuery Connector for Jira, Looker and Looker Studio support, Oracle Analytics and SAP Analytics Cloud connectors, plus SQL or data warehouse exports – ship as separate Marketplace apps from Tempo.

 SiriusXM unified 3,000+ users on the full Tempo suite – the kind of portfolio governance outcome that Trello's "any workflow" framing isn't built to produce.
-Trello shines for cross-functional team work; Tempo earns its keep where leadership wants the same number for capacity, labor cost, and CapEx/OpEx every quarter.
+Trello shines for cross-functional team work.
+Tempo earns its keep when leadership wants the same number for capacity, labor cost, and CapEx/OpEx every quarter.

 Ideal customer for each tool